Diminished Value Claims After an Injury Car Accident

-After a car accident, even if your vehicle is repaired, it can never be restored to the condition it was in before the accident.
-It is now worth less money because it was in an accident.
-This loss is called “diminished value” or "diminution in value."
-When you attempt to sell your vehicle, it will enter the used car market as a damaged vehicle.
+Even if your vehicle is repaired after a car accident, it can never be restored to the condition it was in before the accident.
+Whether you decide to sell your car in the future or not, it is now worth less money because of the accident.
+This drop in value is called “diminished value” or "diminution in value."

 With the ready availability of Carfax reports, your vehicle's history will be discoverable by prospective car buyers.
 You will likely have difficulty selling it and you will get less money for it.
 If you attempt to trade it in to a dealership, the dealership may refuse to take the vehicle, or will substantially discount the trade-in credit they offer you because the vehicle was in an accident.